tusharrbhardwaj/100-days-of-code/log.md

 Day 03: April 08, 2025

-**Today's Progress**: Today was the day when I learned more tags Related to HTML, which includes
-<strong> <em> <a> Also, the concept of "noopener" and "noreferrer" It's quite clear in my mind.
+**Today's Progress**: Today was the day when I learned more tags Related to HTML, which includes "<strong> <em> <a>" Also, the concept of "noopener" and "noreferrer" It's quite clear in my mind.
 I've learnt the Target ie The tab where to open the new link.
 A default target is "_self" However, we can set it to how it pleases us to set it to new blank tab or window we can use "_blank".

 **Thoughts:**  As I am getting more familiar with read and learn method, I am starting to like it.
 Though today was the day, I was very tired because of traveling, but I made enough time and efforts to not break my 100daysofcode